Making Reconstruction FID Predictive of Diffusion Generation FID: Related Work

-How diffusion models generate unseen samples is a fundamental question.
-In general, it is believed that underfitting, under-parameterization, and inductive bias in the score estimator lead to deviations of the learned score from the empirical score \citep{Scarvelis2023ClosedFormDM,Kadkhodaie2023GeneralizationID,Kamb2024AnAT,Bonnaire2025WhyTraining,bonnaire2025diffusion,Song2025SelectiveUI}.
-Such deviations prevent diffusion models from replicating the training data. \citep{Kamb2024AnAT,niedoba2024towards,Okawa2023CompositionalAE,Deschenaux2024GoingBC} argue that diffusion models generate novel samples by composing and interpolating images from training dataset.
-Similarly, \citep{Zhang2025GeneralizationOD} demonstrate that diffusion models generalize by linear interpolation in the latent space of the score matching network.
-Conversely, \citep{Aithal2024UnderstandingHI,ChandranC2025LaplacianSS,baptista2025memorization} show that diffusion models can generate invalid samples, or hallucinate, by interpolating between nearby modes of the training data.
-Inspired by these findings in diffusion generalization and hallucination, we demonstrate that iFID strongly correlates with gFID, as it measures the validity of interpolated samples, and that reconstruction negatively correlates with gFID, as it favors a separable latent space.
+\textbf{How diffusion models generate unseen samples.} Understanding how diffusion models generate unseen samples is a fundamental question.
+In general, underfitting, under-parameterization, and inductive biases in the score estimator are believed to induce deviations of the learned score from the empirical score \citep{Scarvelis2023ClosedFormDM,Kadkhodaie2023GeneralizationID,Kamb2024AnAT,Bonnaire2025WhyTraining,bonnaire2025diffusion,Song2025SelectiveUI}.
+These deviations prevent diffusion models from simply replicating the training data.
+Several works argue that diffusion models generate novel samples by composing and interpolating images from the training dataset \citep{Kamb2024AnAT,niedoba2024towards,Okawa2023CompositionalAE,Deschenaux2024GoingBC}.
+Similarly, \citep{Zhang2025GeneralizationOD} demonstrate that diffusion models generalize through linear interpolation in the latent space of the score-matching network.
+Conversely, other works show that diffusion models can generate invalid samples, or hallucinate, by interpolating between nearby modes of the training data \citep{Aithal2024UnderstandingHI,ChandranC2025LaplacianSS,baptista2025memorization}.